Table of Contents

 See more: Anonymous HIV Symptom Checker

-For the reasons stated above, it is extremely important anyone who thinks there may be a problem, or anyone who have noticed some of the symptoms of the acute stage listed above after unprotected sex or other contact with infected individuals, get tested during the acute stage (get tested early).
+For the reasons stated above, it is extremely important for anyone who thinks there may be a problem, or anyone who have noticed some of the symptoms of the acute stage listed above after unprotected sex or other contact with infected individuals.
+Get tested early during the acute stage.

 - Nausea & vomiting